 If she has an infection or urinary stones she’ll have a higher, more alkaline urine pH.

 A small amount of protein in your dog’s urine can be normal.
-But if the test shows a large amount … it could indicate problems in her kidneys, bladder, or lower in the urinary tract.
+But if the test shows a large amount … it could mean there are problems in her kidneys, bladder, or lower urinary tract.

 If your dog does have a high protein level, your vet may run some extra blood tests.

 Kidney disease can also cause glucose in the urine.
 So your vet will recommend blood tests if glucose shows on the urine test.

 A small amount of bilirubin in urine may be normal, especially in male dogs.
 Bilirubin can also appear if there are liver or bleeding problems.

 9. RBC (Red Blood Cells)

-I mentiond earlier that red blood cells can appear if the vet used a needle to collect your dog’s sample.
-A small amount of RBC can be normal with low grade inflammation.
+I mentioned earlier that red blood cells (RBC) can appear if the vet used a needle to collect your dog’s sample.
+A small amount of RBC can be normal with low-grade inflammation.

 But a larger amount of blood could be mean …